CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-mzmine2.md

 [Here is an example FBMN](https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=52a390c8eb654b7fa8d61a1c7a4aaab5) job with files resulting from MZmine2 processing of a subset of the [American Gut Project](http://humanfoodproject.com/americangut/).

 ADDITIONAL NOTES: In case you want to run the Feature-Based Molecular networking with just part of the samples you processed in MZmine, it is possible to filter the exported files (.csv and .mgf) to keep only the features of interest.
 In the case of the .csv file, the rows of specific features can just be deleted.
+Within FBMN in GNPS, the workflow will automatically only consider these set to of features in the csv file.

-For the .mgf file, there are two options of Python scripts to filter the file.
+For other purposes, if you would like to filter down the .mgf file, there are two options of Python scripts to filter the file.
 One of them can be run in the [Terminal](https://github.com/Zquinlan/Python_scripts/blob/master/Metabalomics/parse_mgf_by_feature_ID.py), while the other can be run in a [Jupyter notebook](https://github.com/helenamrusso/Python_scripts).

 ### Video Tutorial - Analyze FBMN jobs in GNPS